Are you heading to wonderful Indonesia and looking for a unique experience to add to your Indonesian vacation?

 How about cruising down the Sekonyer River in Tanjung Puting National Park in a klotok a traditional wooden boat searching for wild Borneo Orangutans?

 Borneo Orangutans In Tanjung Puting National Park

 The easiest way to get to Tanjung Puting National Park is to fly to Pangkalanbuun (PKN).
 I started my trip to Indonesia in Jakarta, where I jumped on a 1-hour direct flight to Pangkalanbuun (PKN), and then boarded a klotok boat for a 2-day orangutan tour with Orangutan Days in Tanjung Puting National Park.

-Recommended Tour: $325 3 Day/2 night Orangutan Houseboat Tour
+Recommended Tour: $386 3 Day/2 night Orangutan Houseboat Tour

 It’s the perfect way to explore Tanjung Puting National Park and see the Borneo Orangutans.
-All meals are served on the boat since you spend the night on the boat there is more time to spot wildlife and more time in Tanjung Puting National park.
+All meals are served on the boat.
+Since you spend the night on the boat, there is more time to spot wildlife and more time in Tanjung Puting National Park.

-As we cruised down the Sekonyer River in Tanjung Puting National Park I saw orangutans swinging from the trees.
+As we cruised down the Sekonyer River in Tanjung Puting National Park, I saw orangutans swinging from the trees.
 Thanks to our local guides for spotting the crocodiles, hornbills, and orangutans.
 There is something magical about seeing wildlife in their natural habitat.

 Our boat cruise visited two camps in which we were able to get really close to the orangutans.
 Within a few hours of entering the park, we were at our first stop Tanjung Harapan a rehabilitation center for orphaned orangutans.

-We hiked into the jungle for about 15-minutes to get to an area where they feed the rehabilitated orangutans every afternoon.
-I suggest getting their early to get a good viewing spot, as it can get crowded during high season (June through October).
+We hiked into the jungle for about 15 minutes to get to an area where they feed the rehabilitated orangutans every afternoon.
+I suggest getting there early to get a good viewing spot, as it can get crowded during high season (June through October).

-We watched an orangutan family enjoy a Sunday dinner, ok a banana dinner but it actually was Sunday, therefore it was a Sunday dinner.
+We watched an orangutan family enjoy a Sunday dinner, a banana dinner, but it actually was Sunday.
+Therefore, it was a Sunday dinner.
 I loved watching the baby orangutan just cling to his mother while the older orangutan sibling was swinging between the trees.

-Before you know it our 2 days in Tanjung Puting National park was over and it was time to head back to the airport to continue exploring wonderful Indonesia on our way to explore some amazing temples in Bali.
+Before you know it, our 2 days in Tanjung Puting National Park were over, and it was time to head back to the airport to continue exploring wonderful Indonesia on our way to explore some amazing temples in Bali.